ada-url/ada/README.md

 ```

 For simplicity, in the examples below, we skip the check because
 we know that parsing succeeds.
+All strings are assumed to be valid
+UTF-8 strings.

 ### Examples